-Do you feel you are too busy to prepare raw dog food meals for your large dog every day?
+Do you feel you are too busy for raw dog food meal prep for your large dog every day?

 Or perhaps you are thinking, “There is no way I can feed my large dogs a raw food diet as fast and easy as feeding kibble.”
 Large dogs eat a lot and homemade raw dog food meals take way too much time to prepare.